vecnavium-pm-pl/FloatingTextCreator/README.md

 - Submit the issue and be patient for a response for a solution to your problem

 If you are using a modified Pocketmine-MP build/version you will not get assisted.

-# Suggestions

-We will not take any suggestions for FloatingTextCreator API 3.0.0 for the reason below.

-FloatingTextCreator on PocketMine API 3.0.0 is now on feature freeze and will only be doing plugin updates when it comes to bug fixes and protocol updates.
-FloatingTextCreator PocketMine API 4.0.0 is in development with some major changes, updates, new features and rewrites.